Analytics: Filters, Internal Search and Behavior Maps

 If this is your first time using this feature, we recommend taking a quick tour with our Analytics Overview In-App tutorial.
-You can also reference more ways to learn if you'd prefer to follow along with a webinar, or take a formal course in our academy.
+You can also reference more ways to learn if you'd prefer to follow along with a webinar, or take a formal course in our Siteimprove Frontier.

 Filters apply additional context to your analytics data and allow for more in-depth analysis of specific types of visitor behavior.
 For example, if your website targets an audience in a specific geographical region, it would be beneficial to use a geography filter in order to remove data from visitors that are out of scope.
 And because Siteimprove preserves all of your original data, filters can be turned on and off as needed, as well as be applied retroactively.

 One of the first filters we recommend setting up is an IP filter, as it's important to be able to differentiate between outside visitors to your website and visitors from within your organization.
 You can follow along with the resources below to get started:

 How to set up an IP Filter (Video):

 How do I use the Internal Search feature?